-&lt;sup>27 Note that monitoring data for higher tier groundwater assessments is only accepted by Denmark and in specific cases by Sweden (In both cases using The Danish Pesticide Leaching Assessment Programme, PLAP).
+&lt;sup>23 Note that monitoring data for higher tier groundwater assessments is only accepted by Denmark and in specific cases by Sweden (In both cases using The Danish Pesticide Leaching Assessment Programme, PLAP).
 For Sweden, see specific policy in Appendix IV.

 Guidance document on the assessment of the relevance of metabolites in groundwater of substances regulated under Council Directive 91/414/EEC.
 Sanco/222/2000 rev. 10-final, 25 February 2003; hereafter: guidance document on the relevance assessment of metabolites.
+Note that DK does not follow this guidance document (ref. to footnote 8).